Hallucinogenic bolete mushroom

-Boletus speciosus, one of the species that has been implicated as a possible hallucinogenic bolete mushroom.
+Lanmaoa asiatica (above), is the species that has been the most implicated as a hallucinogenic bolete mushroom.

-Hallucinogenic bolete mushrooms, also known as psychoactive bolete mushrooms or as "xiao ren ren" mushrooms, are bolete mushrooms that produce hallucinogenic effects and are a type of hallucinogenic mushroom.
-They have been reported in Papua New Guinea, China, and the Philippines.
+Hallucinogenic bolete mushrooms, often referred to in English as xiao ren ren mushrooms (derived from 小人人 (Xiǎorénrén, little people)), are bolete mushrooms that are otherwise considered delicacies but produce hallucinogenic effects and gastrointestinal upset if eaten raw or undercooked.
+They have been reported in China, the Philippines, and Papua New Guinea.

 The exact species of the mushrooms, their active constituents, and their mechanism of action have all yet to be fully clarified.
-However, among the most frequently implicated species is Lanmaoa asiatica.
-Hallucinogenic bolete mushrooms are said to make people see the "xiao ren ren" or "little people" and hence to experience Lilliputian hallucinations.
-Lilliputian hallucinations are a unique type of hallucination and are not necessarily consistent with the hallucinogenic effects of other psychoactive mushrooms.
+However, among the most frequently implicated species is Lanmaoa asiatica, a species first described in 2015.
+Intoxication with these type of mushrooms is said to make people see the "xiao ren ren" (which are known to science as "Lilliputian hallucinations").
+Lilliputian hallucinations are a unique type of hallucination and are not necessarily consistent with the hallucinogenic effects of known psychoactive mushrooms.

-Other much more well-known hallucinogenic mushrooms include psilocybin-containing mushrooms (which contain the serotonin 5-HT_{2A} receptor agonist and serotonergic psychedelic psilocybin) and Amanita muscaria mushrooms (which contain the GABA_{A} receptor agonist and dissociative hallucinogen muscimol).
+Other much more well-known hallucinogenic mushrooms include psilocybin-containing mushrooms (which contain the serotonin 5-HT_{2A} receptor agonist psilocybin) and Amanita muscaria mushrooms (which contain the GABA_{A} receptor agonist muscimol).

+Lanmaoa asiatica is being studied by the American scientists Colin Domnauer and Bryn Dentinger who currently are performing animal studies of mushroom extracts while also working towards identifying the active constituents.
+Further research progress has been made in mid-2026.

+Taxonomy

+The taxonomic assignment of hallucinogenic bolete mushrooms has undergone major revisions as some Asian species were originally mistaken as other (mainly European) species until a closer examination was done.
+For example, the most frequently implicated species known as Lanmaoa asiatica was not described until 2015 when the genus Lanmaoa was created; before then it was treated as Boletus clade 49 in Wu et al., 2014.

+A mushroom locally known as xiaomei niuganjun (小美牛肝菌) was generally thought to be Boletus speciosus until 2013, when it was demonstrated to be a new species known as Butyriboletus roseoflavus.